aishamu/TecTacToe/README.md

 ### User Stories

-A story of the project user, that explains the use of the project.
-User as Player, He/She wants to play Tec Tac Toe Game with computer if He/She won it will appear " You won" if not it wil appear " Your opponent won"
+ as Player, He/She wants to play Tec Tac Toe Game with computer if He/She won it will appear " You won" if not it wil appear " Your opponent won"

 ---